zhuren314/task1-syscalls/README.md

 ## Task 1.2

 Reuse your wrappers from task 1.1 and replace the `syscall` function with assembly that performs the system call.
-You must manage error reporting in the same way as the glibc would.
+You must manage error reporting in the same way the glibc would.

 The resulting binary should be a shared library named `librw.so.2` and should be usable by any application to replace the original glibc implementations of these two wrappers without changing the behaviour of applications.